 Dosages are expressed in terms of the calcium chloride salt based on a solution concentration of 100 mg/mL (10%) containing 1.4 mEq (27 mg)/mL elemental calcium.

-Beta-blocker overdose, refractory to glucagon and high-dose vasopressors (off-label use): Note: Optimal dose has not been established (DeWitt, 2004)
+Beta-blocker overdose (with shock refractory to other measures) (off-label use): Note: Optimal dose has not been established (DeWitt 2004):

 Calcium channel blocker overdose (off-label use): Note: Optimal dose has not been established (DeWitt, 2004).

 IV: Initial: 10% solution: 1,000 to 2,000 mg over 5 minutes; may repeat every 10 to 20 minutes with 3 to 4 additional doses or 1,000 mg every 2 to 3 minutes until clinical effect is achieved (DeWitt 2004); if favorable response obtained, consider IV infusion or 20 mg/kg over 5 to 10 minutes followed by a continuous IV infusion (Kerns 2007).

 IV infusion: 10% solution: 20 to 50 mg/kg/hour titrated to improved blood pressure and contractility; maintain ionized calcium at a goal of twice normal (Kerns 2007).